Collecting the eDNA of invasive species informs prevalence and spread in Northern Minnesota lakes

 But first, they need to figure out how to optimize the process to capture the most eDNA each time.
 That’s the focus of their work this year.
 How much water should they collect?
 What type of filter works best in the lab?
 What time of year is best to capture the most variety of species’ DNA?
 How long does DNA survive in the environment?
 What combinations of all methods works best?

 They’re also taking extra care to make sure the samples from lake-to-lake are not cross contaminating.

 One of the greatest benefits to using eDNA is that water samples can be collected by staff or volunteers with relatively little training.
-And while this early warning system – a positive DNA ‘hit’ is detected –shows general locations of aquatic invasives, a trained human will still need to go out and confirm its presence and abundance, but can do so more efficiently.
+And while this early warning – a positive DNA ‘hit’ is detected –shows general locations of aquatic invasives, a trained human will still need to go out and confirm its presence and abundance, but much more efficiently.

 “I expect that when we know which combination of methods optimize the use of eDNA monitoring for multiple aquatic invasive species, it will actually become more cost effective than traditional surveys,” said Dumke.
 “This means more lakes could be visited and monitored with the same amount of money.”

 In addition to Pike Lake, NRRI’s experimental sampling efforts are taking place this summer on Lakes Vermilion, Shagawa, Lake of the Woods and the St. Louis River Estuary.